Can You Sue For Negligence In A Car Accident Case?

 Can you sue for negligence in a car accident?

-Yes, can sue for negligence in a car accident case in Michigan but proving it has occurred is only the first step to having a successful lawsuit.
+In Michigan, you can sue for negligence in a car accident case if the driver who caused the crash was fully or paritally at-fault but proving it has occurred is only the first step to having a successful lawsuit.
+Common types of negligence are running red lights, speeding and rear-e.

-How to prove negligence in a car accident?
+How to prove and sue for negligence in a car accident?

-Below are the elements a victim needs to prove for negligence in a car accident case in Michigan:
+Below are the elements a victim needs to prove in sue for negligence in a car accident case in Michigan:

 - The driver who caused the accident that resulted in the victim’s injuries was negligent